 In case your many-to-many relationships have attributes as well (like the registration date in our example), you will need another iteration of exporting and re-importing data, but the underlying principle remains the same.
 We will discuss this later in this tutorial.

-So now that we have outline the basic problem and the basic solution, let’s dive into the details.
+So now that we have outlined the basic problem and the basic solution, let’s dive into the details.

 Step 1: Replicate your database structure with Toolset